BrightNetworkTechAcademy/lbg_assessment_materials/brief.md

 As part of their new suite of digital products, Lloyds Bank are launching a new visualisation tool to aid customers with their long-term financial planning.
 Customers will be able to see a representation of the predicted performance of their existing products but also the effects of switching to a different account type or adding a new account.
 The estimates need to be as personalised as possible, factoring in a customer’s previous behaviour.

 Your team will be responsible for designing a prototype of this application according to the provided list of requirements.
 You need to define the Minimum Viable Product for your prototype with justification for why features were or were not included.
-You should also produce some wireframes to show an outline of your app.
-You will have 4 hours to work on this.
+You will have 5 hours to work on this, after which you will present your plans.

 ## Group Organisation

-You will be assigned to a group of 3-4 people.
+You will be assigned to a group of 5 people.
 You should decide among yourselves how to split the work.

 At some point each member of the group will leave the call to attend an interview.
 It is your responsibility to manage your time and inform your team when you need to leave for an interview.